Care After Death: Registered Nurse Verification of Expected Adult Death guidance

 How to use the guidance

-We anticipate that local areas will develop their own policies based on the guidance, but sensitised to the local area, enabling staff to care appropriately for the deceased, supporting and minimising distress for families and carers at any time of the day, night, or week.
-This guidance has been developed in line with the person and family centred care recommended in national documents.
+We anticipate that local areas will develop their own policies based on the guidance, but sensitised to the local area, enabling staff to care appropriately for the deceased, supporting and minimising distress for families and carers at any time of the day, night or week.
+This guidance has been developed in line with the person and family centred care recommendations in national documents.

 This guidance may be used to inform training for other registered healthcare professionals who are regulated by a professional body who, under statutory regulation, are recognised by the Professional Standards Authority.

-A competency assessment tool accompanies this guidance for RNs to demonstrate their practical skills, knowledge and understanding for verifying an expected adult death.
+A competency assessment tool accompanies this guidance for Registered Nurses (RNs) to demonstrate their practical skills, knowledge and understanding for verifying an expected adult death.
 RNs already competent in verification of an expected adult death are not expected to repeat the competency assessment, rather to familiarise themselves with the changes within this guidance and adopt the changes into their practice.

 6.0